nirojnaik12/hyprlandDotfile/README.md

 Once you have installed make sure you have already sddm and switched to sddm for more knowledge about sddm [click here](https://wiki.archlinux.org/title/SDDM)

-After installation you can just copy my entire directory and pest there but you must remember to make a backup of your previous hypr directory.
-If something wrong happend you can atleast restore your previous setting
+After installation, you can simply copy my entire directory and paste it into your system.
+However, make sure to create a backup of your existing Hypr directory beforehand.
+This way, if anything goes wrong, you can easily restore your previous settings.

 ### status bar

-At first you dont have anything like status bar on your desktop.
-You have to install waybar or polybar whatever you like.
-As for me, I love to use waybar and I copied from another person.
-You can also search for your self or you may copy from me.
+By default, your desktop won’t have a status bar.
+You’ll need to install either Waybar or Polybar, depending on your preference.
+Personally, I prefer Waybar and use a configuration I adapted from someone else.
+You can either search for your own setup or simply copy mine.
+Just remember—the first step is installing Waybar or Polybar.
-But at first you need to install waybar or polybar

 #### waybar
 ```